BiDAlab/UWF4DR-Benchmark/src/models/README.md

 weights are **not distributed through this repository**.

-Instead, the pretrained models corresponding to the experiments reported in the paper are hosted separately on **institutional servers (BiDA Lab)**.
+Instead, the pretrained models corresponding to the experiments reported in the paper are hosted externally on the official BiDA Lab servers.

 Users are expected to:

 1. Download the pretrained model files from the external hosting location.
 2. Provide the local path to the model weights when running evaluation scripts.

-Details regarding model availability and access instructions will be provided separately by the authors.

 ---

 ## Design Notes

 - Only final models corresponding to the results reported in the paper are intended to be shared.
 - Intermediate checkpoints, training logs, and auxiliary artifacts are not distributed.
-- The code in this directory is written to be compatible with externally hosted model files without requiring modification of the repository structure.
+- Model utilities are designed to be compatible with externally hosted files without requiring modification of the repository structure.

 ---

 ## Relation to Evaluation Code

-The model loading utilities defined here are used by the evaluation scripts in `src/eval/`.
+The model-loading utilities defined here are invoked internally by the evaluation scripts in `src/eval/`.

-As additional evaluation pipelines (e.g., for ViT or RETFound) are incorporated into the repository, corresponding model-loading logic will be added to this directory.
+This directory provides modular model construction and loading components, while the evaluation scripts orchestrate preprocessing, model instantiation, and metric computation.

+---